PART 2803 - IMPROPER BUSINESS PRACTICES AND PERSONAL CONFLICTS OF INTEREST

 2803.104 Procurement integrity.

-(2) Make the determination required by FAR 3.104-10(a) and follow the procedures prescribed therein.
+(1) Make the determination required by FAR 3.104-7(a) and follow the procedures prescribed therein.

-(c) The HCA must follow the criteria contained in FAR 3.104-10(g) when designating authority under this subpart.
+(c) The HCA or designee must follow the criteria contained in FAR 3.104-7(g) when delegating authority under this subpart.

-(d) The HCA, or designee, shall refer information regarding actual or possible violations of section 27 of the Act to the Office of the Inspector General or other office designated in Attorney General Order 1931-94 for guidance before taking action.
+(d) The HCA or designee shall refer information regarding actual or possible violations of section 41 U.S.C.
+2102, 2103, or 2014 to the OIG or other office designated in Attorney General Order 1931-94.

-(e) If the HCA, or designee, receiving the information of a violation, or possible violation, determines that award is justified by urgent and compelling circumstances, or is otherwise in the interest of the Government, then the contracting officer may be authorized to award the contract after notification to the Office of the Inspector General or other office designated in Attorney General Order 1931-94.
+(e) If the HCA or designee, after receiving information relating to a violation, or possible violation, determines that award or extension of a contract potentially affected by the violation is justified by urgent and compelling circumstances, or is otherwise in the interest of the Government, then the HCA may authorize the contracting officer to award or extend the contract after notification to the OIG or other office designated in Attorney General Order 1931-94.

-(g) The PE shall be advised of all instances where violations have been determined to have occurred.
-Information must describe the violation as well as actions taken.
+(g) The contracting officer shall advise the SPE in writing of all allegations of violations.
+The contracting officer must describe the alleged violation as well as actions taken.

 Subpart 2803.2 - Contractor Gratuities to Government Personnel

-DOJ personnel shall report suspected violations of the gratuities clause to the contracting officer or chief of the contracting office in writing.
-The report shall clearly state the circumstances surrounding the incident, including the nature of the gratuity, the behavior or action the gratuity was to influence, and the persons involved.
-The contracting officer, after review, shall forward the report along with his or her recommendations regarding the treatment of the violation in accordance with FAR 3.204(c) to the HCA or designee.
+DOJ personnel shall report suspected violations of the gratuities clause, FAR 52.203-3, to the contracting officer or chief of the contracting office in writing.
+The report shall clearly state the circumstances surrounding the incident, including the nature of the gratuity, the time period in which it occurred, the behavior or action the gratuity was intended to influence, and the persons involved.
+The contracting officer or chief of the contracting office, after review, shall forward the report along with his or her recommendations regarding the treatment of the violation in accordance with FAR 3.204(c) to the HCA, or designee.

 2803.204 Treatment of violations.

-(a) The HCA or designee shall determine whether adverse action against the contractor in accordance with FAR 3.204(c) should be taken.
-In reaching a decision, the HCA or designee shall consult with the contracting activity's legal advisor and the Office of the Inspector General or other office designated in Attorney General Order 1931-94.
+(a) The HCA or designee shall determine whether adverse action against the contractor in accordance with FAR 3.204(c) may be taken.
+In reaching a decision, the HCA or designee shall consult with the contracting activity's legal advisor and the OIG or other office designated in Attorney General Order 1931-94.

-(b) Prior to taking any action against the contractor the HCA or designee shall allow the contractor the opportunity to present opposing arguments in accordance with FAR 3.204(b).
+(c) Prior to taking any action against the contractor, the HCA or designee shall allow the contractor the opportunity to present opposing arguments in accordance with FAR 3.204(b).

 Subpart 2803.3 - Reports of Suspected Antitrust Violations